The Empowered for Peace “Ideas to Impact” Challenge

 To take part in the challenge, see the 6-step submission guidelines below:

-• Decide which classes or year groups (ages 8–12) will take part.
+Decide which classes or year groups (ages 8–12) will take part.

 Choose a date and time for the challenge session — it can take place any time between 1 July and 30 September 2025.
+We recommend using one of your usual classroom sessions.
+For example, your Social Science class.
+(Only one session is required for this challenge!)

-• Let students know they’ll be taking part in a global change makers challenge — with schools from around the world.
+Let students know they’ll be taking part in a global change makers challenge — with schools from around the world.

-Tell them the Top 5 Global Ideas will be shared up the Empowered for Peace Innovation Pyramid for further exploration and possible development.
+They may also like to know that the Top 5 Global Ideas will be shared up the Empowered for Peace Innovation Pyramid for further exploration and possible development.

 Ask students to self-select into groups — they can partner with a friend or form small groups of 3–5.